RamiyanGangatharan/UrbanFracture/Assets/Scripts/UserManual.md

 responsible script.
 This is a personal preference, and you can use namespaces in whatever way best fits your project.

+---

+> [!WARNING]
+> Look into the source code XML documentation for further detail within the methods and classes involved in this codebase.

+---

 ### Combat
 The `Combat` namespace currently contains three main scripts: `Gun.cs`, `GunData.cs`, and `Pistol.cs`.